bernie-skipole/indipyclient/README.md

 # indipyclient

-Terminal client to communicate to an INDI service.
+This indipyclient package provides a terminal client, which connects to a port, allowing an instrument to be viewed and controlled from a terminal session.

+The instrument port is typically served using the indipydriver package which provides classes which can be used by your own Python program controlling some form of instrument, with switches, indicators or measurement data.

+indipydriver and indipyclient communicate with the INDI protocol.

 INDI - Instrument Neutral Distributed Interface.

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-This is a pure Python package, with no dependencies, providing an INDI terminal client.

-This is a companion package to 'indipydriver' which can be used to create and serve INDI drivers operating your own instrument code.
+The companion package 'indipydriver' is available on Pypi and developed at.

 https://github.com/bernie-skipole/indipydriver

-indipyclient provides a terminal which can be started from the command line, and also a set of classes which can be used to create an INDI client if required.
-A Python script could use this to generate the INDI protocol, and to create the connection to a port serving INDI drivers.
+The indipyclient terminal client can be started from the command line, and can also be imported if required, in which case it provides a set of classes which can be used to create scripts to control the remote instrument.

 The client can be run with